platonai/PulsarRPA/README.md

     val pages = pulsar.parallelLoadAll(portal.simpleLiveLinks.filter { it.contains("jinrong") }, LoadOptions.parse("--parse"))
     pages.forEach { println("${it.url} ${it.contentTitle}") }

-The examples can be found in fun/platonic/pulsar/examples/WebAccess.kt, and more examples will be added soon.
+The examples can be found in fun/platonic/pulsar/examples.

-To build from source:

-    git clone git@github.com:platonai/pulsar.git
-    cd pulsar && mvn
+# Large scale Web spider
 Pulsar supports Nutch style large-scalar crawler in batches, for example, to crawl Web pages and index using solr, run script: